htylab/tigerbx/README.md

 ## Background

-* This repo provides deep-learning methods for brain extration.
+* This repo provides deep learning methods with pretrained models for brain extraction.
 * We also provided the stand-alone application working on Windows, Mac, and Linux.
+* The software has been exclusively designed for research purposes and is not intended for any commercial application.
+* The software should not be used in clinical applications.

 ![tigerbet](./doc/tigerbx.png)